 - Speech and Language Therapist Libby Hill talking about PDA on ‘We are Unique’, a community show about autism on NTV.
 Part one and Part two.

-In my quest to get a better idea of what the future held for Little Miss M, I searched for information about adults with PDA and found these excellent blogs and videos by people who have PDA which are invaluable to my understanding and where I continue to gain more and more insight and perspective from:
+In my quest to get a better idea of what the future held for Little Miss M, I searched for information about adult PDAers and found these excellent blogs videos and websites which are invaluable to my understanding and where I continue to gain more and more insight and perspective from:

 - Me, Myself and PDA blog and Julia Daunt (Facebook page)

 As well as the blog and Facebook page, Julia’s interview on the Surrey Hills Radio SEND Show and her Live Facebook Q & A video are really insightful.
 Hearing her talk about needing to prepare for an event and then have recovery time after was incredibly helpful.
 Little Miss M needs this too and adjusting our lifestyle to incorporate this has been hugely beneficial.

 - Riko’s blog: PDA and more and Riko’s PDA page (Facebook page)

 Riko’s insight into PDA has been so valuable to my understanding of how it effects Little Miss M. I’ve had many more lightbulb moments from reading their blogs which have led to more positive changes.

 Each one of Sally Cat’s information memes and animations has provided so much insight and made this complex condition easier to digest and understand.